lamhq/tech-notes/pages/devops/aws/storage/3-file-storage/fsx.md

 File storage for Windows instances.
 Centralized storage solution across multiple AZs.

-Amazon FSx for Windows File Server provides a fully managed **native Microsoft Windows file system** so you can easily move your Windows-based applications that require file storage to AWS.
+FSx for Windows File Server integrates operations with Server Message Block (SMB), NTFS, and Microsoft Active Directory.

+You can easily move your Windows-based applications that require file storage to AWS.

 Use cases: SharePoint migrations, shared storage.

-### How is FSx for Windows different from EFS?
+### FSx for Windows vs. EFS?

 | FSx for Windows | EFS                     |
 |-----------------------------------------|-----------------------------------------------|